Explore the Convenience and Competitive Rates of Dealership Finance Options

 Dealer financing is a type of loan that is originated by a retailer, provided to its customers and then sold to a third-party financial institution.
 The financer purchases these loans at a discounted rate and then collects principal and interest payments from the borrower.

-The dealership where you purchase your vehicle will usually offer dealership finance as an option.
+The dealership where you purchase your vehicle from will usually offer dealership finance as an option.
 This is facilitated by the car dealership directly and is also termed as ‘in-house’ finance.
-Toyota will have Toyota Finance, Nissan will have Nissan Finance etc. In order to gain your business, they will usually offer extremely low-interest rates, and on certain makes and models, no interest at all.
+Toyota will have Toyota Finance, Nissan will have Nissan Finance etc. In order to gain your business, they will usually offer extremely low-interest rates or on certain makes and models no interest at all.
 Due to the low-interest rates, you will be required to make a balloon payment at the end of the term which can be a substantial lump sum amount to settle.
 If you can’t afford to pay it out, the possibility exists to refinance the balloon, but this will add to the total cost of your loan.

 There are alternative options to dealer finance such as a car loan which is applied for separately to the purchase of the vehicle.
 This option affords you the freedom to source a few quotes from different financiers.
 In comparison to dealer purchases, this option will require more administrative time and effort but does have the advantage of higher bargaining power to negotiate better repayment terms and lower interest rates.
 Of course, everyone has their personal preference and individual circumstances to consider.